wduquette/joe/mdbook/src/extending/registered_types.md

 ## Static Types

-A type proxy can be defined as a kind of library of static constants and methods.
-The `NumberProxy` is just such a proxy.
+A proxy type can be defined as a kind of library of static constants and methods.
+The `NumberType` is just such a proxy.
 Numbers have no methods in Joe, and they do not need an initializer as they can be typed directly into a script.